 Mount Kinabalu, Sabah

-Southeast Asia’s tallest mountain is one of Borneo’s most iconic and visited sights.
+Southeast Asia’s tallest mountain is one of Borneo’s most iconic and visited sights and one of Sabah’s main attractions.
 True, the costs incurring in the climb are not the most backpacker-friendly, but a visit to Mount Kinabalu doesn’t mean you must necessarily climb it.
 Take a stroll inside the Kinabalu Park, which is free of charge, to have a good sample of the fauna and flora that abounds on this mountain.
 The climb is strenuous but grants unparalleled views up to Sabah’s northernmost coast.
 A definite Borneo must-do, provided, again, that you can shell out the amount required to do it.

 Bako National Park, Sarawak